AggressivelyMeows/cfw-easy-utils/README.md

 ```

 ### 🎨 Cache S3 buckets & more!
 Want to save money on your bill?
 Cache your assets on the edge and speed up your images.
-No more having to Google for hours trying to get a solution to work.
+All of Cloudflare's caching power in a single line of code.
 ```js
 return response.static(request, { baseUrl: 'https://yourbucket.net' })
 ```